youyo/awslogin/README.md

   -l	Print available ARN list and quit.
 (Short)
   -list
     	Print available ARN list and quit.
+  -output
+    	Print login url and quiet.
+It will not login automatically.
   -p string
     	Use Profile name.
 (Short)
   -profile string